Conforming Loan Limits in Orange County

 | 4-Unit (Fourplex) | $2,402,625 | $1,601,750 |

 The FHFA sets conforming loan limits annually based on the Housing and Economic Recovery Act (HERA) of 2008.
-The baseline limit adjusts each year in proportion to changes in the FHFA House Price Index, which measures average U.S. home prices.
-For 2026, the baseline increased 3.26% — from $806,500 in 2025 to $832,750 — reflecting the national home price increase measured through the third quarter of 2025.
+The baseline limit is adjusted each year based on changes in average U.S. home prices as measured by the FHFA House Price Index.

 Limits apply per loan, not per property value.
 A property can be worth more than the conforming limit — the limit applies to the loan amount, not the purchase price.
 A buyer who puts down enough to bring the loan amount below the conforming limit can use conforming financing even on a higher-priced property.